 The version selected will apply to the virtual machine configuration and determines the Hyper-V host compatibility and features.

 - Why does the memory monitoring of my VM always show maximum usage?

 The graph shows the memory allocated to the virtual machine, not the actual memory usage in the guest operating system.
 If your virtual machine is configured with fixed memory, a horizontal line on the graph is expected.

 - How do I delete virtual hard drives from Acronis Cloud Manager data center?

 When deleting a virtual machine you are offered the option to delete the VM’s virtual hard drives.
 You can also delete a virtual hard drive by selecting a Host from the object tree and using the Edit VHD(X) function on a VM listed under the Host.

-Through the Web Management Console introduced in Acronis Cloud Manager 5.0, you can administer Hyper-V environments.
-The web-based, multi-tenant management platform scalable for distributed and large environments provides ease of accessibility to life-cycle management, replication, and migration of Hyper-V virtual machines, along with virtualization resource monitoring, and role-based access control (RBAC).
+Through the Web Management Console introduced in Acronis Cloud Manager 5.0, you can administer Hyper-V and Azure environments.
+The web-based, multi-tenant management platform scalable for distributed and large environments provides ease of accessibility to life-cycle management, replication, and migration of Hyper-V and Azure virtual machines, along with virtualization resource monitoring, and role-based access control (RBAC).
 Through the Web Management Console you can also securely connect to remote VMs, hosts, and clusters, easing maintenance and troubleshooting.